 \section{Data Reduction and Analysis}

-In this work, we leverage the vast galaxy survey data in the public archives at $z\lesssim 0.1$ and construct a galaxy sample based on the availability of a background QSO with far-ultraviolet (FUV) absorption spectra available from the Far Ultraviolet Spectroscopic Explorer \citep[FUSE;][]{FUSE}, which covers a wavelength range from 905 \AA\ to 1187 \AA\ with a velocity resolution of full-width-at-half-maximum of ${\rm FWHM}\approx 15\,\kms$.
+In this work, we leverage extensive low-redshift galaxy survey data from public archives at $z \lesssim 0.1$ to construct a sample of galaxies with suitable background QSOs.
+The selection is based on the availability of far-ultraviolet (FUV) absorption spectra of the QSOs obtained with the Far Ultraviolet Spectroscopic Explorer \citep[FUSE;][]{FUSE}, which provides wavelength coverage from 905 to 1187 Å with a full-width-at-half-maximum velocity resolution of ${\rm FWHM}\approx 15\,\kms$.
 The focus on available FUSE spectra is driven by the need for observing the \ion{O}{6}\,$\lambda\lambda\,1031, 1037$ doublet at these low redshifts.
 To improve the significance of analyses, we also include available literature galaxy-QSO samples.
 The adopted data, reduction methods, and analysis are summarized in this section.